-JetBrains originally elected to take a strict approach to memory management, which required objects crossing thread boundaries to be “frozen” (made immutable).
+Jetbrains originally elected to take a strict approach to memory management which required objects crossing thread boundaries to be “frozen” (made immutable).
 This felt restrictive to JVM developers who were used to a more lax memory policy and led to a lot of frustrating bugs as well as a learning curve for everyone getting started in KMM.
-Touchlab was at the forefront of educating and providing tools such as Stately to enable JVM developers to ramp up more quickly.
+Touchlab was on the forefront of educating and providing tools such as Stately to enable JVM developers to ramp up more quickly.

-While the intention of the legacy memory model was good, the issues it caused for new developers ultimately drove JetBrains to introduce a new memory model which features a more familiar garbage collection and does not require developers to freeze objects which cross threads.
+While the intention of the legacy memory model was good, the issues it caused for new developers ultimately drove Jetbrains to introduce a new memory model which features more familiar garbage collection and does not require developers to freeze objects which cross threads.

 Touchlab has adopted the new memory model for all new KMM development and will continue supporting developers in navigating migration and usage.